Skip to main content

 Moshe Yess - Jewish Composer, Recording Artist & Performer

-Moshe Aaron (Morris Arthur) Yess (1945–January 8, 2011) O.B.M. was a world renowned Orthodox Jewish musician, composer and entertainer from Montreal, Canada.
-A member of the Chabad community in Montreal, Yess was a regular performer at Chabad House events and shows, together with international Jewish music festivals, Chabad Telethons and the annual A Time for Music concert.
+Moshe Aaron (Morris Arthur) Yess (1945–January 8, 2011) O.B.M. was a world renowned Orthodox Jewish musician, composer and entertainer from Moncton, New Brunswick, Canada.
+A longtime member of the Chabad community in Montreal, Yess was a regular concert performer at Chabad House events and shows, together with international Jewish music festivals, Chabad Telethons and the annual A Time for Music concert.

 In the 1960s, Yess shared stages with David Crosby, Jefferson Airplane & The Association.
 As a solo performer he played Las Vegas, Reno, and other hot spots.
 In 1978 he moved from Hollywood, California to Jerusalem, Israel, where he enrolled in D'var Yerushalayim Yeshiva.
 There he met Rabbi Shalom Levine, who became his mentor in Halacha and his musical partner in Megama.
 They spoke about harnessing American-style music to communicate the beauty and values of Judaism.
-Thus was Megama (Hebrew for "direction") born.
+Thus was Megama (Hebrew for "direction") born forever changing the sound of Jewish music.

 Hit Songs